The Brilliant Healer's New Life in the Shadows: Characters

 Also called the "Iron Rose", she is Vice-Commander of the city's Royal Order of Knights, and the youngest to ever hold the title.
 While a fierce warrior and master gunslinger, among her self-professed bad habits are her short temper, a poor sense of direction, and jumping to conclusions.
-She became a Knight after her mother, who visited the slums to do charity, was supposedly killed while being robbed.
-Initially sent to the slums to identify and put an end to the mediator who brought peace between the three demi-human gangs, she becomes Zenos's ally after he and Zophia help her destroy a child-trafficking ring.
+She became a knight after her mother, who visited the slums to do charity, was supposedly killed while being robbed.
+Initially sent to the slums to identify and put an end to the mediator who brought peace between the three demi-human gangs, she becomes Zenos's ally after he and Zophia help her destroy a child-trafficking ring, making her see that Zenos isn't a bad person, and may have feelings for him.